strikerlg/Tournament-Manager/README.md

     * Add Matches Service. -> DONE
     * Add Rankings Service. -> DONE
     * Add Swiss Service.
+* Add Helper file for the mockery related code.
 * Refactor existing admin dependencies on the models, repositories and services.
 * Add Admin dependency to the admin related methods on the repositories.
 * Add Admin Validation on the admin related services.